99x/serverless-dynamodb-local/README.md

 References
 * Defining table schema (Dynamodb SDK): http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html#createTable-property
-* Defining data (Dynamodb Document Client SDK): http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#put-property
+* Defining seeds (Dynamodb Document Client SDK): http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html#put-property

 To create table & run the seeds in your project root, run:
 `sls dynamodb table -c`

 If you need to prefix_<your-table-name>_suffix, you can configure the values accordingly.
 This is usefull when you have multiple stages which needs multiple database tables

-Optionally if you want to create the tables and run the seeds on dynamodb start dynamodb local with -c argument or add the "create": true inside s-project.json as shown below
+Optionally if you want to create the tables and run the seeds on dynamodb starts, use the argument -c or add the "create": true inside s-project.json as shown below

 ```json
 "custom": {